-Trump Shares Doctored Images Showing Taylor Swift Support
+Trump shares doctored images showing Taylor Swift support

 In recent weeks, intense speculation has swirled on social media that Swift will endorse Democratic nominee Kamala Harris in the November election.

-The megastar has not commented publicly, but that has not stopped legions of fans to form a group called "Swifties for Kamala," attracting tens of thousands of followers on platforms such as Instagram and X, formerly Twitter.
+The megastar has not commented publicly, but that has not stopped legions of fans from forming a group called "Swifties for Kamala," attracting tens of thousands of followers on platforms including Instagram and X.

+In recent months, a tide of AI-fueled political disinformation has prompted alarm over its potential to manipulate voters as the presidential race heats up.

+"No one is immune to AI's harms, not even Taylor Swift," said the campaign group Accountable Tech.

 Legal Disclaimer: